jejebecarte/minecraft-text-canvas/scripts/README.md

 -   `Bold:` The character is drawn a second time over the original, this time one pixel to the right.

--   `Italic:` The character's resolution is quadrupled (e.g. a character that is normally `8x8` becomes `32x32`).
-The bottom four rows of pixels stay fixed, while every set of 4 rows above is moved 1 pixel more to the right than the previous row.
+-   `Italic:` The character's resolution is tripled (e.g. a character that is normally `12x9` becomes `36x27`).
+The bottom row of pixels stay fixed, while every set of 4 rows above (and the remaining 3 at the top) are moved 1 pixel more to the right than the set directly below them.

+> [!NOTE]
+> Sometimes Minecraft, at least on version 1.16.5 renders italic text inconsistently.
+Given all other versions of the game render text at [triple the resolution](/scripts/font/images/correct-italic.png), the [quadruple resolution version](/scripts/font/images/incorrect-italic.png) was deemed to be incorrect and wasn't included in this version of the italic font.
+>
+> Further, the game seems to tuck characters into preceding ones so each vertical block is `3` pixels apart.
+This hasn't been included in this font either but could likely be calculated for each individual glyph by setting its width according to its height.

 ## Usage